 There are multiple sharpening angles, allowing you to care for a variety of knife types and styles.
 But flexibility is quite scarce amid manual knife sharpeners.
 Rubber is used to cover the handle and the base for slip resistance and stability.
 It also offers a three-year limited warranty.

-There were positive reviews about the sharpening of serrated blades.
+There were positive reviews about the knife sharpening of serrated blades.
 Also, users were delighted regarding how smooth adjustment features work; however, some customers were unimpressed with the result of honing other blades.

 - Multiple & adjustable angles (6)

-- Works with serrated blades
+- Works with good serrated blades

 - Varieties of materials for abrasives